filesender/filesender/CONTRIBUTE.md

 FileSender is translated to many languages, though it needs constant updates from translators, as well as new translations to other languages.
 Translations can be contributed through [POEditor](https://poeditor.com/projects/view?id=48000).

-Before starting a new translation, decide what style you want to use, whether you want to address the user in a polite manner or not, etc. Be coherent and keep that style through all your translations.
+Before starting a new translation, decide what style you want to use, whether you want to address the user using a formal tone, etc. Be coherent and keep that style through all your translations.
 If there is already a translation and you want to complete it, make sure to keep the same style used by your fellow translators.

 ## Documentation